-The New Caledonian crow (Corvus moneduloides), another species of Corvid, has shown the ability to develop novel techniques to bend aluminum strips in order to use them as hook tools to retrieve food (Figure 24).
-The rapidity with which the crow achieved success not only shows that the behavior is goal directed but also conveys a deeper understanding of some of the properties of the tools and the materials and a representation of the kinds of solutions that are likely to work (Weir et al., 2002; Kenward et al., 2005).
-In fact, simple generalization of learned rules could not explain the excellent performance, because in most cases the solution required manipulating the tool in a way that was inconsistent or that conflicted with prior successful solutions.
-For example, one crow named Betty was able to correctly anticipate on four out of five trials whether bending or unbending pieces of novel materials was required to retrieve food (Weir and Kacelnik, 2007).
+The New Caledonian crow (Corvus moneduloides), another species of Corvid, has shown the ability to develop novel techniques to bend aluminum strips to use them as hook tools to retrieve food (Fig. 27).
+The rapidity with which the crow achieved success shows that the behavior is not only goal directed, but also conveys a deeper understanding of some of the properties of the tools and the materials and a representation of the kinds of solutions that are likely to work (Kenward et al., 2005; Weir et al., 2002).
+In fact, simple generalization of learned rules could not explain the excellent performance because in most cases the solution required manipulating the tool in a way that was inconsistent or that conflicted with prior successful solutions.
+For example, one crow named Betty was able to correctly anticipate on four out of five trials whether bending or unbending pieces of novel materials were required to retrieve food (Weir and Kacelnik, 2006).
 Even this adept crow, however, often probed the recess containing the out-of-reach food with unmodified tools before modifying them or attempted to use the unmodified end of a modified tool.
 Though suggestive, the details of Betty's performance prevent us from determining whether she understood the physical causality underlying these tools.

-1.10.5.3 Tool Use by Humankind
+1.06.8.3 Tool Use by Humankind

 Although some animal species, in particular among the corvids and primates, have shown remarkable tool use abilities in the laboratory and the wild, these abilities pale in comparison to that shown by humankind.
-The earliest evidence for tool use among the hominids dates back by at least 2 million years, from which time modified stone tools consisting of struck flakes of volcanic rock have been found among the remains of our ancestor Homo habilis (Figure 25; Klein, 1989).
+The earliest evidence for tool use among the hominids dates back by at least 2 million years where modified stone tools consisting of struck flakes of volcanic rock have been found among the remains of our ancestor Homo habilis (Fig. 28; Klein, 1989).